How far above furniture to hang art

 • In rooms with varying ceiling heights, maintain a consistent center point across different pieces for cohesiveness.

-See also How to finish furniture with tung oil
+See also How to remove oxidation from lawn furniture

 For group displays, calculate the average height of the cluster.
 The center of the collection should still strike that eye-level target.
 This helps unify the pieces and provides a harmonious look.